discountdevs/Clarity/README.md

 ## What happened to the workshop?

 The old (now obsolete) workshop was unsecure and unstable.
-It is currently being rewritten and we expect a working alpha version to be ready to publish in the coming weeks.
+It has been rewritten, and it now contains none of the original levels.
+Old levels will be ported over soon, and a utility will also be provided for you to convert your legacy maps to proper v2 mapvars.

 ### This page is still under construction.

-The new editr and player are currently in alpha.
-In beta all features will be locked in, and once all bugs are fixed the final version will be released.
-You can test both of them at:
+However, it is almost in a stable state that is ready for release.
+If you want to try it out, check the URL:
 > https://discountdevs.github.io/Clarity/